AI Legal Content Marketing – Where Do Human Writers Stand?

 For instance, suppose you are a criminal defense law firm in New Orleans and would like to focus on DUI defense.
 Your short keywords may be “DUI defense,” and your longtail keywords may be “best DUI defense in New Orleans.”
 An example of some LSI keywords may include “defense for driving under the influence in Louisiana” and “New Orleans defense attorneys for a DUI arrest.”

-Why Style is Important When Writing the Best Law Firm Content
+Why Style Is Important When Writing the Best Law Firm Content

 • Crash/Accident